 "It's just difficult," she said.
 "Because living in the city in an older home, it's already expensive."

-With copper scrap going for more than $3 a pound, thieves are going for whatever they can get their hands on, even down spouts.
+copper scrap going for more than $3 a pound, thieves are going for whatever they can get their hands on, even down spouts.
 As Facktor well knows, her down spouts are long gone, most likely crushed and recycled.

 "There's really little you can do unless you catch them in the act or with material and ask them where they got it," she said.